Skip to Content

 • Inspect slopes and retaining walls within the development to ascertain any anomalies (e.g. cracks, drains blocked, mud oozing, fallen rocks);

-• Provide proper protection materials or devices for windows, glass doors and glass panels in exposed positions;
+• Provide proper protection materials or devices for windows, glass doors and glass panels in exposed positions, and to ensure all openable windows (including curtain walls) are securely closed and locked;

 • Ensure gondola (if any) parked at safe location and is properly secured; and